The answers you need, conveniently from your couch.

 Yes.
 But it's important to understand what other professional services you may need for your project:

-For Townhomes and Duplexes: We provide a full design & drafting service.
+For Townhomes / Duplexes: We provide a full design & drafting service.
 Structural and/or Civil engineering or Surveying often need to be included.

 For Apartment Complexes: Some municipalities require an Architect's stamp, some simply require any licensed professional.
 In the latter case, we can partner with an engineer to provide a permit-ready set.
 Civil engineering is often required.
 A Landscape architect may be recommended.

-For Commercial or Development Projects: Though less typical, we have experience in light commercial design & subdivision layouts.
-Schedule a consultation with us to see if we can assist you along the process, it may be well worth your time and money.
+For Commercial or Development Projects: We have experience in light commercial design & small subdivision layouts.
+Schedule a consultation with us to see if we can assist you along the process, it may be worth your time and money.
 If not, we'll refer you an Architect or Engineer.

 Are we Architects?